kingparra/hpfp/10_-_folds/chapter-text.rst

 10.9 Scans
 ----------
 Scans, which we have mentioned above, work similarly to maps and also to folds.
 Like folds, they accumulate values instead of keeping a list's individual values separate.
 Like maps, they return a list of results.
 In this case, the list of results shows the intermediate stages of evaluation, that is, the values that accumulate as the function is doing its work.

 Scans are not used as frequently as folds, and once you under- stand the basic mechanics of folding, there isn't a whole lot new to understand.
-Still, it is useful to know about them and get an idea of why you might need them.3
+Still, it is useful to know about them and get an idea of why you might need them.
+3

 First, let's take a look at the types.
 We'll do a direct comparison of the types of folds and scans, so the differences are clear:

 ::